thijs2823/Project_Convolutional-Neural-Network-CNN-U-Net-for-image-segmentation-/README.md

 ### Multiple Masks

 Each image may have two masks from different annotators.
 During training:
-* Each mask is treated as a separate training example; this increases effective training data and improves robustness to annotation differences.
+* Each mask is treated as a separate training example; this increases effective training data and improves robustness to annotation differences (generalization).

 ## Output